 In the event I have spent the past two and a half weeks telling people about my diagnosis, mainly face-to-face or by telephone, and in some cases by personal email.
 This has not been easy.
 In fact I struggled so much to break the news to my PhD students that I couldn’t do it myself.
 Thank you Dr Laura Muir for coming to the rescue!

-This blog post represents the first ‘public’ announcement of my illness on social media.
+This blog post represents the first ‘public’ announcement of my condition on social media.
 I’m blogging it today because my work email account is now set to send an out of office message to say that I am undergoing medical treatment, and that I will be off-campus from now until the end of April/beginning of May.

 The good news is that my cancer has been caught early and I am expected to make a full recovery following surgery and radiotherapy treatment.
 Apart from exhibiting some signs of stress – a terrible headache that developed on the day that I told colleagues on campus that I would need to spend an extended period of time away from work (it lasted three days) and some insomnia – I am feeling fine.
 So although my breast cancer diagnosis has come as something of a shock, I am convinced that everything is going to be alright.